Table 6-17 summarizes the various modes.

 |IDLE Mode:||This mode is exited by any enabled interrupt that is recognized by the processor.
 The LPM block performs no tasks during this mode as long as the LPMCR0(LPM) bits are set to 0,0.|

 The low-power modes do not affect the state of the output pins (PWM pins included).
 They will be in whatever state the code left them in when the IDLE instruction was executed.
-For more information, see the System Control and Interrupts chapter of the TMS320x2805x Technical Reference Manual.
+See the System Control chapter in the TMS320F2802x,TMS320F2802xx Technical Reference Manual for more details.